Avionerman/a_-En-D-ecrypting/README.md

 In the encrypting file developers can change the properties of the encrypted that they wish to have.

 Please Note!
-Do not hesitate to contact for any additional help or information, here papadopoulos.v.dimitris@gmail.com
+Do not hesitate to contact for any additional help or information here: papadopoulos.v.dimitris@gmail.com